Code Conventions for Java

 // class variable declarations

-private static String fName = new String("MonkeyBoy");
+private static String sName = new String("MonkeyBoy");

-private static Object fRef = null;
+private static Object sRef = null;

 9.5 Constant Names